 |Limited territorial validity visas (LTV)||Issued to Chinese desiring to travel to only one particular and issuing Schengen zone country.
 In other instances and with earlier application and permission, this type of visa can permit entering other Schengen zone countries.
 With this type, you cannot enter any other Schengen zone country not included in the visa.|

 |National Visas||Issued to Chinese desiring to stay, attend a school, or engage in employment in one of the Schengen area countries.
 This type of visa covers a particular period for the reason of the travel after which the holder is expected to return to China.|

 Schengen Visa Frequencies

-	As one of the biggest economic powerhouses in the world, China enjoys a privileged status when it comes to application and issuance of Schengen visas.
+As one of the biggest economic powerhouses in the world, China enjoys a privileged status when it comes to the application and issuance of Schengen visas.
 The country holds position two in terms of Schengen visa issuance coming second to Russia.
-In comparison with other applicants, Chinese suffers a very little Schengen visa rejection rates.
+In comparison with other applicants, the Chinese suffer very little Schengen visa rejection rates.
 Here are the recent Schengen visa statistics for China;

 Making Application for Schengen Visa for Chinese Passport Holders

 For you to make a successful application for a Schengen visa as a Chinese citizen from within the country, you are required to acquaint yourself with the right process of doing this.
 You need to know the requirements and the fees levied for the visa.
 Here, you will learn this and more.

 Who Can Apply for Schengen Visa in China?